cs7-shrey/de-docs/README.md

    - Checks if sender is self (skip if local changes)
    - Applies operations to local content
    - Adjusts cursor position if needed

-**Key Design Decisions:**

-1. **In-Memory Cache**: Active documents are kept in RAM for instant access
-2. **Hash-based Change Detection**: Uses blake3 to detect actual changes before syncing
-3. **Lazy Persistence**: Only syncs when content actually changes
-4. **Graceful Cleanup**: On disconnect, documents are synced then removed from memory if no active sessions

 #### Conflict Resolution Example